viettran-edgeAI/MCU/tools/pre_train/README.md

    - Disable `use_bootstrap`

 4. **Poor Model Performance:**
-   - Check dataset balance and adjust `train_flag` accordingly
+   - Check dataset balance and adjust `metric_score` accordingly
    - Increase `num_trees` if memory allows
    - Verify data quality and normalization
    - Ensure split ratios are appropriate for your dataset size